MVenkatraman/workshops/SI_awk/awk_workshop.md

 _____________
 ## 3. awk

-*We will be using a bed file in this workshop.
+*We will be using a bed file in this part of the workshop*
-Download t_guttata.bed*

 A bed file has the following format (without the headings):